The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-5357: WordPress Download Manager XSS Vulnerability

-CVE-2026-5357 is a stored cross-site scripting flaw in WordPress Download Manager plugin affecting versions up to 3.3.52.
-Attackers with contributor access can inject malicious scripts.
-This article covers technical details, affected versions, impact, and mitigation strategies.
+CVE-2026-5357 is a stored cross-site scripting flaw in WordPress Download Manager plugin that allows authenticated attackers to inject malicious scripts.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-5357 Overview